 Now most who follow this blog know that when Apple discontinued development and support for its pro photo app Aperture, I moved my workflow over to Capture One Pro and had been very happy with the move.
 The dreaded learning curve many fear was no big deal for me.
 It was easy to port my Aperture libraries over to Capture One.
 In fact I once called Aperture "Capture One Lite" on a live C1 Webinar.
 These days I'm feeling a bit like Willy Wonka when he pauses and says, "Strike that... reverse it."

 That said, I do have issues with Capture One to address.
-I started with version 9, and upgraded to v10, and then v11 (I did not upgrade to v12, or the newest v20 which we will get into.)
+I started with version 7, and upgraded yearly from v8 to v11 (I did not upgrade to v12, or the newest v20 which we will get into.)

 This is my current Capture One setup.
 So why didn't I upgrade to v12 when it came out (Nov.
 2018)?
 I looked at the new features and UI tweaks that were included in that upgrade, and I just felt with my workflow, the kind of images I work with, the new features were not worth the $149.00 upgrade price Phase One was asking.
 Aside from some new masking features (I'll concede Luminance Masking is nice), and UI tweaks for the better, there were/are too many other features missing (I dare say long missing) that a program of this caliber should already have.